netik/sxswcrawler/README.md

   ./stage2.py
 ```

-This will parse the downloaded files and log to determine where the
+This will parse the HTML event files and log to determine where the
 audio files are.

-Now, download them.
+Now it's time to download.

+*SXSW Raw MP3*

+Fortunately, SXSW still posts raw MP3s.
+We have some work to do to get
+the files named correctly and the ID3 tags right, but it's doable...

 ```
   # Get SXSW mp3 files
   ./download_sx.py
 ```

-Now, you should have a big, fat directory (music/) full of mp3 files.
+Now, you should have a big, fat directory (music/sx) full of mp3 files.
 Run "rename_mp 3_files.py" to rename them from "xxxx.mp3" to "artist -
 title.mp3" with proper ID3 tags.